wabyking/ChineseWordSimilarity/README.md

 The main idea drives from the following paper.
-When you user this code, please cite these paper:
+When you use this code, please cite this paper:

 @inproceedings{pei2016combining,
   title={Combining word embedding and semantic lexicon for Chinese word similarity computation},